-Putin slams 'trumped-up' US strike against Syria
+Kremlin: Risk of US-Russia collision in Syria 'significantly increased'

 Russian involvement

-Ahead of the strike against the airbase, Russian officials warned the US against making any "snap judgments" regarding the chemical weapons attack, which struck a rebel-held town in Syria's Idlib province Tuesday.
+Ahead of the strike against the airbase, Russian officials warned the US against making any "snap judgments" regarding the chemical weapons attack, which struck a rebel-held town Tuesday in Syria's Idlib province.

 Russia has attempted to negotiate ceasefires in Syria, and in January began withdrawing some military forces from the conflict area.

-Support from Russian air-strikes for Syrian regime forces have been crucial in helping them to gain the upper hand in the long-running conflict and pushing rebel fighters from the key city of Aleppo in December.
+Support from Russian airstrikes for Syrian regime forces have been crucial in helping them to gain the upper hand in the long-running conflict and pushing rebel fighters from the key city of Aleppo in December.

-But Russia's next moves are unclear, and prior to the US action, Putin had made it clear he expected Russian involvement to wind down.
+But Russia's next moves are uncertain, and prior to the US action, Putin had made it clear he expected Russian involvement to wind down.

 The Kremlin has worked closely with Turkish President Recep Tayyip Erdogan, an enemy of Assad, to negotiate ceasefires and bring about a potential diplomatic solution to the conflict.